SakshamSahgal/Computer_Based_Test_Platform/readme.md

 Problem_Setter_Portal.html

+        1 .Add Question - Redirects to AddQuestion.html
+        2 Question Bank - Redirects to Question Bank.html

+AddQuestion.html

         1. generates a Universally unique id (by using Date.now() timestamp)
         2. Can submit Questions to QuestionBank with this Unique ID

+Question Bank.html

+        1. Can view the whole list of Questions from the database
+        2. Can click on the view button of each question to get detailed view of each question
+        3. Can edit each question in the database